ycrc/ycrc.github.io/docs/clusters/bouchet_beta.md

 ### Storage

-Bouchet filesystem is an all-flash storage system from VAST data and does not have a GPFS filesystem.
+Bouchet's filesystem, Roberts, is an all-flash storage system from VAST data and does not have a GPFS filesystem.
 `/nfs/roberts/` hosts Bouchet's home, project, and scratch directories.
-Your project and scratch storage usage and quota are shared with the members of your secondary group.
+Your project and scratch storage usage and quota are shared with the members of the associated secondary group.

 |Storage         | Root Directory            | Quota                                   | File Count |
 |----------------|---------------------------|-----------------------------------------|------------|